-If you have a real estate website, you want not only new visitors but also visitors that come back to it.
+If you have a real estate website, you want new visitors and visitors that come back to it.

 3) The Common Paths Visitors Take (Users Flow)

-You can find this report by clicking on “Audiences,” then “Users Flow.”
+You can find this report by clicking “Audiences” then “Users Flow.”

-With this report, you will find out how users navigate through your real estate website and the most common sequences they take from page to page.
+This report will reveal how users navigate your real estate website and the most common sequences they take from page to page.

-This can all be found out in this type of report.
+This can all be found in this type of report.

 4) On Which Page Visitors Entered Your Website (Landing Pages)

 You can easily find it by clicking on “Behavior,” “Site Content,” and then on “Landing Pages.”

 This report is quite straightforward.
 It shows you on which page visitors entered your website and which generates traction.

 You can generate this report by clicking on “Audience,” “All Traffic,” and then on “Channels. “